The Ultimate Guide to Living and Working in Blackburn

 21% salary going on mortgage

-The mortgage repayment in the city comprises of just 21% of the median salary, whilst the cost of living is low.
-This also makes it a good place to retire to, as the low payments ensure that you have enough left on your retirement package to live comfortably.
+The mortgage repayment in the city comprises of just 21% of the median salary and the the cost of living is low.
+This makes it a good place to retire to, as the low payments allow you to have enough left on your retirement package to live comfortably.

 There are many good schools and colleges in Blackburn, ranging from primary, secondary and special schools, and it remains a good place for families to live.
 Blackburn is home to two colleges, sixth form college St Mary’s College and Blackburn College, there is no University, but higher education courses are offered by the East Lancashire Institute of Higher Education, this institute provides degree level courses for those over 18.
 The top schools are Tauheedul Islam Girls’ High School the best rated high school in Blackburn, rated 5 stars, following this are Jamiatul-IIm Wal-Huda and Westholme School both rated 4 stars.
 High achieving schools include St Gabriel’s CE Primary School that has an OFSTED Rating of Outstanding, Daisyfield Primary School, St Anthony’s RC Primary School, St Barnabas and St Paul’s Primary School, Blackburn the Reedemer Primary School, The Olive School and Feniscowles Primary School.
 Other state funded primary schools include: Audley Junior School, Avondale Primary School, Blackburn St Thomas’ CE Primary School, Turton Belmont Community Primary School, Wensley Fold CE Primary Academy.
 Special schools include Crosshill Special School, Eden School, The Heights Free School and Newfield School.